 A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.

-Candidates in all programs leading to Illinois certification are required to pass an Illinois State Criminal Background Check.
+Candidates in all programs leading to Illinois licensure are required to pass an Illinois State Criminal Background Check.

 Required Courses (30 semester hours)

 CIEP 431 Three Tier Prevention: Advanced Primary Supports

 CIEP 432 Three Tier Prevention: Secondary and Tertiary Supports

 CIEP 433 Self Determination: Self-Management and Transition Planning

 CIEP 434 Practicum I: Consultation and Collaboration- School Personnel